 The RedRover Readers program can be conducted as a single classroom visit or as a series.
 To schedule a Humane Educator to visit your classroom please call 630-407-2808 or email email@example.com.

 The Scout Program offered at Animal Services offers Boy & Girl Scouts the opportunity to gain an in-depth understanding of the life-saving work done at Animal Services while also learning about what they can do to help animals in their community.
 Scouts

-will get an interactive behind-the-scenes tour, make new furry friends, and complete a small service project by creating enrichment items for out shelter animals.
+will get an interactive behind-the-scenes tour, make new furry friends, and, if time allows,complete a small service project by creating enrichment items for out shelter animals.

-The Scout Patch program is available during the school year from September - May.
-The 1.5 hour program is designed for 5-12 participants.
+The Scout Program is available during the school year from September - May.
+The approximately 75 minute program is designed for 5-12 participants.
 You may schedule multiple programs for larger groups.
 To schedule a tour, the troop leader should contact Humane